oneapi-community/awesome-oneapi/README.md

 ### AI - Computer Vision
 * [Certiface Anti-Spoofing](https://github.com/cabelo/oneapi-antispoofing) - Certiface AntiSpoofing use oneAPI for fast decode video for perform liveness detection with inference.
 The system is capable of spotting fake faces and performing anti-face spoofing in face recognition systems.
 * [LidarObjectDetection-PointPillars](https://github.com/oneapi-src/oneAPI-samples/tree/master/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars) (C++ based, requires AI toolkit and OpenVINO). demonstrates how to perform 3D object detection and classification using input data (point cloud) from a LIDAR sensor.
+* [Stable Diffusion](https://github.com/Stability-AI/stablediffusion) - This repository contains Stable Diffusion models trained from scratch and will be continuously updated with new checkpoints.

 ### AI - Data Science